 - Obtain permission from the court to purchase property or finance debt during the plan.
 Because of this option the debtor may want to consider whether he needs to purchase an auto before he files the Chapter 13.
 Some Judges may decline purchases for more expensive autos or higher interest rates after the case is filed.
 These judges may mean well, but may unintentionally leave you with no car to get to work.
 Motions have to be filed to approve these purchases and applications often take 20-30 days to be approved.

-- A debtor must annually provide a copy of their tax return.
+- In Louisville, a debtor must annually provide a copy of their tax return.
 In Western Kentucky this also includes turning over the tax refund to the court unless the plan pays 100% to the unsecured creditors.
 The penalty for the failure to turn over the tax refund or to provide copies of the tax return and budget is simple: dismissal of the case.

 - The debtor must also provide an annual budget to the court.
 This normally only means that the debtor copies their Schedule I and J unless substantial changes have occurred.

 However, the debtor should also review their claims after confirmation.
 Creditors file claims to be paid.
-These claims are approved unless the debtor advises the attorney or trustee to object to the claim.
-Claims that are filed may have been filed in the wrong case or may be for the wrong amount.
-For that reason you should review the claims about 30-60 days after the confirmation hearing to insure that you don’t overpay in your Chapter 13 or pay a debt that does not even belong to you.
+These claims are approved unless the debtor, attorney or trustee objects.
+Claims may have been filed in the wrong case or may be for the wrong amount.
+Sometimes claims are filed although you bankrupted the debt in a prior case or paid it.
+For that reason you should review the claims about 30-60 days after the confirmation hearing to insure you don’t overpay your Chapter 13 or pay a debt that does not even belong to you.